federgraph/trimm-420-data-format-delphi/README.md

 Both text files should be UTF-8 encoded, with BOM.

 - The application can write to Trimm-File-Auto.txt
-- The application will never write to Trimm-File.txt
+- The application will not auto-write to Trimm-File.txt
-- The application can read from Trimm-File.txt!
+- The application can read from Trimm-File.txt

-You should provide a Trimm-File.txt and press the `rtf` read button.
+You should provide a Trimm-File.txt and press the `rtf` read button to try and read it.
 For Trimm-File.txt, start out with a copy of Trimm-File-Auto.txt, which can be created with `wtf` button.